williamslab/ped-sim/README.md

 *n\*p+1* through *n\*p+r* contain founder individuals (as in generation 1), where *r* is the remainder branch number after integer division.

-The above are defaults, and the parents of a branch can be specified using the branch parent entry.
+The above are defaults, and the parents of a branch can be assigned in the branch specifications.

-`<branch_parents>` is optional.
-The default parent assignments are given above.
-Any of the following formats provide parent specifications:
+`<branch_specifications>` is an optional set of one or more fields containing (a) no-print branches and/or (b) non-default parent assignments for a set of branches.
+The default parent assignments are given above, and by default, all branches have the same number of individuals printed (given in the `[#samples_to_print]` field).

+**No-print branches** have the format:

+    [current_branches]n

+**Parent assignments** have any of the following formats:

     [current_branches]:
     [current_branches]:[parent_branch1]
     [current_branches]:[parent_branch1]_[parent_branch2]
     [current_branches]:[parent_branch1]_[parent_branch2]^[parent_branch2_generation]

-Here `[current_branches]` contains a range of branches from the current generation whose parents are specified after the `:` character.
-This can be a single branch or comma separated list of branches such as `1,2,3` or, for a contiguous range you can use a hyphen as in `1-3`.
+In both cases, `[current_branches]` contains a range of branches from the current generation who should either not be printed or whose parents are assigned after the `:` character.
+This can be a single branch or comma separated list of branches such as `1,2,3` or, for a contiguous range, you can use a hyphen as in `1-3`.
 Any combination of contiguous ranges and comma separated sets of branches are allowed such as `2-5,7,9-10`.

+For parent assignments:

 If no text appears after the ':', the indicated branches will contain founder individuals.
 For example, `1-3,5:` specifies that branches 1 through 3 and 5